 Home » Recipe Index » Baking Recipes

 Hot chocolate cookies are what I reach for when I want something warm, chocolatey, and deeply soothing, but also chewy and gooey.
 These cookies bake up soft and fudgy, and the marshmallows melt just enough to mimic that gooey top layer you get on a mug of cocoa.
-The dough comes together in about half an hour, and the recipe leans on everyday ingredients you probably already have.
+I can make a batch of these in about half an hour, and the recipe leans on everyday ingredients I usually already have in my pantry.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See my Affiliate Disclosure.

-I grew up with instant cocoa packets as an after-school ritual, and these cookies tap into that same sense of ease.
+I grew up with instant cocoa packets as an after-school ritual during the rainy season (no snow where I grew up in the Bay Area), and these cookies tap into that same sense of ease.
 The hot cocoa mix in the dough adds a nostalgic flavor without taking over, and the marshmallow on top reminds me of the way I used to dump in too many minis.
 The cookie itself tastes richer than the drink ever did, and even more because it is a chewy, chocolatey cookie.

 The dough is thick and a little sticky, but it rewards you with that fudgy, brownie-like center everyone loves.
 It’s the kind of cookie that makes a cold evening feel like a bonus rather than a punishment.